aka Road Kill

 Lewis Thomas gets a phone call from his friend Venna, whom he secretly desires.
 She is dejected because she has just split up with a guy and is wishing she could take a cross-country road trip to sort herself out.
 On inspiration, Lewis buys a beat-up car and sets out from California to Colorado to pick Venna up.
 Just as Lewis leaves, he learns that his brother Fuller has been arrested for drunken behaviour in Utah and detours to bail him out.
 Fuller buys a CB radio and they have fun with it back on the road.
 Fuller gets Lewis to imitate a girl’s voice – calling her Candy Cane, they tempt someone on the other end of the radio by the handle of Rusty Nails.
 When they sign into a motel for the night, they have further fun by telling Rusty Nails that Candy Cane is waiting for him in Room 17, next door to them, where in fact a bad tempered male patron is staying.
 However, in the morning, they find that the occupant has been beaten so badly that his jaw had been removed and he left in a coma.
 Back on the road, Rusty Nails comes after them, tormenting and trying to kill them.

 Joy Ride comes from John Dahl.
 John Dahl is a director who specializes in thrillers usually featuring much sexual tension, small American desert town locales and psychotic redneck villains.
 Dahl has made the fine likes of Kill Me Again (1989), Red Rock West (1993), the sublime The Last Seduction (1994), a disappointing crossover into science-fiction Unforgettable (1996), and one mainstream venture, the Matt Damon-Edward Norton gambling thriller Rounders (1998).
 Joy Ride was also written/produced by J.J.
-Abrams, later the creator of cult tv series like Alias (2001-6), Lost (2004-10), Fringe (2008-13) and director of film such as Mission: Impossible III (2006), Star Trek (2009) and Super 8 (2011).
+Abrams, later the creator of cult tv series like Alias (2001-6), Lost (2004-10), Fringe (2008-13) and director of film such as Mission: Impossible III (2006), Star Trek (2009), Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019).

 Joy Ride was one of several similarly themed films that came out the same year, featuring young teens encountering dangerous menaces that pursue them as they travel through the backroads of rural America.
 Others included The Forsaken (2001) and Jeepers Creepers (2001).
 All three films echo the similar themes that filled films like Deliverance (1972), The Last House on the Left (1972) and The Texas Chain Saw Massacre (1974) two decades earlier – that rural backroads America is filled with someone or something that has a psychotic dislike of city slickers.
 All three films also seem to offer unconscious puritanical messages for their teen protagonists too – “Don’t Pick Up Hitch-Hikers” in The Forsaken; “Stay Out Of Things That Don’t Involve You” in Jeepers Creepers; and “Don’t Play Practical Jokes On Strangers” here.